Graylog2/graylog-ansible-role/README.md

       java_packages:
         - openjdk-8-jdk
       tags:
-        - role::elasticsearch
+        - elasticsearch
-        - role::graylog2
+        - graylog
         - graylog2_servers

     - role: elastic.elasticsearch
       tags:
-        - role::elasticsearch
+        - elasticsearch
         - graylog2_servers

     - role: jdauphant.nginx
       tags:
-        - role::nginx
+        - nginx
         - graylog2_servers

     - role: Graylog2.graylog-ansible-role
       tags:
-        - role::graylog
+        - graylog
         - graylog2_servers
 ```

 Conditional role dependencies
 -----------------------------

 Dependencies can be enabled/disabled with the `host_vars` `graylog_install_*`.
-Take look into [meta/main.yml](https://github.com/Graylog2/graylog-ansible-role/blob/master/meta/main.yml)
-for more informations.
-Keep in mind that you have to install all dependencies even when they are disabled to prevent
+Take look into [meta/main.yml][5] for more information.
+Keep in mind that you
-errors.
+have to install all dependencies even when they are disabled to prevent errors.

 Tests
 -----